-"Nor' no' west n'b' west it is, sir," said the quartermaster briskly.
+"Nor' nor' west n'b'west it is, sir." said the quartermaster briskly.

-CHAPTER X--MR. GEDGE'S CATSPAW
+CHAPTER X.

+MR. GEDGE'S CATSPAW.

-CAPTAIN OWEN KETTLE folded the letter-card, put it in his pocket, and re-lit his cigar.
-He drew paper towards him, and took out a stub of pencil and tried to make verse, which was his habit when things were shaping themselves awry, but the rhymes refused to come.
-He changed the metre: he gave up labouring to fit the words to the air of "Swanee River," and started fresh lines which would go to the tune of "Greenland's Icy Mountains," a rhythm with which at other times he had been notoriously successful.
+CAPTAIN OWEN KETTLE folded the letter-card, put it in his pocket, and relit his cigar.
+He drew paper towards him, and took out a stub of pencil jnd tried to make verse, which was his habit when things were shaping themselves awry, but the rhymes refused to come.
+He changed the metre: he gave up labouring to fit the words to the air of "Swanee River," and started fresh lines which would go to the June of "Greenland's Icy Mountains," a metre with which at other times he had been notoriously successful.
 But it failed him now.
-He could not get the jingle; spare feet bristled at every turn; and the field of poppies on which his muse was engaged became every moment more and more elusive.
+He could not get the jingle; spare feet bristled at every turn; and the field of poppies, on which his muse was engaged, became every moment more and more elusive.

 It was no use.
-He put down the pencil and sighed, and then, frowning at himself for his indecision, took out the letter-card again, and deliberately re-read it, front and back.
+He put down the pencil and sighed, and then, frowning at himself for his indecision, took out the letter-card again, and deliberately re-read it. front and back.

-Captain Kettle was a man who made up his mind over most matters with the quickness of a pistol shot; and once settled, rightly or wrongly, he always stuck to his decision.
-But here, on the letter card, was a matter he could not get the balance of at all; it refused to be dismissed, even temporarily, from his mind; it involved interests far too large to be hazarded by a hasty verdict either one way or the other; and the difficulty in coming to any satisfactory conclusion irritated him heavily.
+Captain Kettle was a man who made up his mind over most matters with the quickness of a pistolshot; and once settled, rightly or wrongly, he always stuck to his decision.
+But here, on the letter-card, was a matter he could not get the balance of at all; it refused to be dismissed, even temporarily, from his mind; it involved interests far too large to be hazarded by a hasty verdict either one way or the other; and the difficulty in coming to any satisfactory conclusion irritated him heavily.

 The letter-card was anonymous, and seemed to present no clue to its authorship.
-It was type-written; it was posted, as the stamp showed, in Newcastle; it committed its writer in no degree whatever.
-But it made statements which, if true, ought to have sent somebody to penal servitude; and it threw out hints which, true or untrue, made Captain Kettle heir to a whole world of anxiety and trouble.
+It was typewritten; it was posted, as the stamp showed, in Newcastle; it committed its writer in no degree whatever.
+But it made statements which, if true, ought to have sent somebody to penal servitude; and it threw out hints, which, true or untrue, made Captain Kettle heir to a whole world of anxiety and trouble.

-It is an excellent academic rule entirely to disregard anonymous letters, but it is by no means always an easy rule to follow.
+It is an excellent academic rule to entirely disregard anonymous letters, but it is by no means always an easy rule to follow.
 And there are times when a friendly warning must be conveyed anonymously or not at all.
-But Kettle did not worry his head about the ethics of anonymous letter writing as a profession; his attention was taken up by this type-written card from "Wellwisher," which he held in his hand:
+But Kettle .did not worry his head about the ethics of anonymous letter-writing as a profession; his attention was taken up by this typewritten card from "Well-wisher," which he held in his hand:

-"Your ship goes to see never to reach port.
+"Your skip goes to sea never to reach port.
 There is an insurance robbery cleverly rigged.
-You think yourself very smart, I know, but this time you are being made a common gull of, or, if you like it better, a catspaw."
+You think yourself very smart, I know, but this time you are being made a common gull of."

-And the writer wound up by saying: "I can't give you any hint of how it's going to be done.
+And the writer wound up by saying: "leant give you any hint of how ifs going to be done.
 Only I know the game's fixed.
-So keep your weather eye skinned, and take the Sultan of Labuan safely out and back, and maybe you'll get something more solid than a drink.
+So keep your weather eye skinned, and take the Sultan of Labuan safely out and back, and maybe you II get something more solid than a drink.